agentmorris/MegaDetector/megadetector/api/batch_processing/README.md

             ]
         },
         // Videos appear in the same format as images, with the addition of the
-        // "frame_rate" field (for the file) and the "frame_number" field (for each
+        // "frame_rate" and "frames_processed" fields (for the file), and the
+        // "frame_number" field (for each detection).
+All three of these fields
-        // detection).
-For videos, "frame_rate" and "frame_number" are required fields.
+        // are required for videos.
         //
         // frame_rate should be greater than zero, and can be int- or float-valued.
         //
         // frame_number should be int-valued, and greater than or equal to zero.
+        //
+        // frames_processed should be a list of ints.
         //
         // Detections are typically included for just one representative
         // frame for each detection category, but detections may also be reported for